hniska/nso-python2to3/README.md

 ```

-Then just add the packages you want to be running under python3 to the python3packages.txt file
+Then just add the packages you want to be running with python3 to the python3packages.txt file

 ```
 cat python3packages.txt